 If you don’t notice any improvement, you may want to consult with your healthcare provider about HRT.
-A low-dose HRT treatment may be able to balance your hormones faster and more effectively than natural remedies.
+A low-dose HRT treatment may be able to address your hormone imbalance faster and restore your body’s natural estrogen levels than home remedies.

 In either case, it may benefit you to gain clarity on your hormone levels so that you can track your progress.
 You can conveniently do so from home with an at-home health test or your healthcare provider may order one in the office.

 Now that you know how to increase estrogen naturally, you may be wondering how to test your estrogen levels at home.
 At Everlywell, we have an easy At-Home Women's Fertility Test.
 This test kit can check five hormones that may impact your fertility and other health conditions, including:

 All you do is conduct a simple finger prick at home and send in your blood sample to one of our CLIA board-certified labs.
 Once your results are in, we’ll have one of our board-certified physicians review them.